November 8, 2014—February 8, 2015

-The American Museum of Ceramic Art is honored to present Chris Gustin: Masterworks in Clay, a retrospective of his forty-year career.
+The American Museum of Ceramic Art is honored to present Chris Gustin: Masterworks in Clay, a retrospective of the artist’s forty-year career.

 Gustin is from a family of makers.
-His parents ran several pottery factories in the greater Los Angeles representing and manufacturing works from various designers.
-From a young age, Chris shared his parent’s enthusiasm in making tiles and objects.
+His parents ran several pottery factories in the greater Los Angeles area, representing and manufacturing works from various designers.
+From a young age, Gustin shared his parents’ enthusiasm in making tiles and objects.
 While at the University of California, Irvine, he studied ceramics with John Mason.
-After one semester, where he originally concentrated in biology and sociology, he decided to take a break from his studies and work in the family ceramics business.
+After one semester at the school, where he originally concentrated in biology and sociology, he decided to take a break from his studies and work in the family ceramics business.

-Two years later, Chris attended the Kansas City Art Institute, earning his Bachelor of Fine Arts, and went onto the NY State College of Ceramics at Alfred University for his Master of Fine Arts degree.
-He taught at Parson’s School of Design in New York, and later at the Program in Artisanry at Boston University and University of Massachusetts.
-In addition to his teaching and studio practice, Chris is one of the Founders of Watershed Center for the Ceramic Arts, an artist residency program in Maine.
+Two years later, Gustin attended the Kansas City Art Institute, earning his Bachelor of Fine Arts, and went on to the NY State College of Ceramics at Alfred University for his Master of Fine Arts degree.
+He taught at Parson’s School of Design in New York and later at the Program in Artisanry at Boston University and at the University of Massachusetts.
+In addition to his teaching and studio practice, Gustin is one of the Founders of Watershed Center for the Ceramic Arts, an artist residency program in Maine.

 Gustin is an explorer of forms, a painter with fire and glazes, and a master of his materials.
 He takes inspiration from historical, utilitarian pottery as well as the subtleties of the human form.
 Gustin’s work ranges from functional wares to exquisite tiles to singularly expressive works of art.